frixaco/yays/README.md

+## Yet Another YouTube Summarizer

-## Simple CLI app to transcribe YouTube videos using Groq's Distill-Whisper and summarize them using Anthropic's Claude 3.5 Sonnet
+A simple CLI app to transcribe YouTube videos using Groq's Distill-Whisper and summarize them using Anthropic's Claude 3.5 Sonnet

 ## Requirements